emacs-helm/helm/index.md

 # Features

 In addition of its framework where you can build your own `Helm` applications, `Helm` provides preconfigured commands to browse and search incrementally in files, buffers, bookmarks etc... and much more.
+Helm allows displaying different sources in same session.
+Helm displays its candidates in a window or a frame, keeping the minibuffer for user input.
+Helm provides a full set of actions for each of its sources, each action apply on a single candidate or a set of marked candidates.

-_Note:_ You will find many helm extensions providing diverse features sometimes already implemented in `Helm`, prefer generally the ones that are natively in `Helm`, e.g. `Helm` support natively most grep implementations as backend (ack, ag, rg), no need to install 3rd party packages for this.
+_Note:_ You will find many helm extensions providing diverse features sometimes already implemented in `Helm`, prefer generally the ones that are natively in `Helm`, e.g. `Helm` support natively most grep implementations as backend (ack, ag, rg), no need to install 3rd party packages for this, same for managing projects etc...

 # Requirements